A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 boost::container::static_vector<T,Capacity> [1]

-closely and specifies the semantics that static_vector
+closely and specifies the semantics that static_vector ought to have

 as a standalone type.
 As a library component this delivers immediate